-- 2. Fines for violating one-child policy.
+2. Fines for violating one-child policy.
 The fines charged by provinces for an extra child (expressed in terms of average annual income) measures not only the existence but also the intensity of one-child policies.
 This time-varying measure has been used by Ebenstein (2010) and Wei and Zhang (2011) to analyze some consequences of one-child policies.
 Since the fine information is only available after 1980, we employ it to conduct a robustness check in the subsample of children born after 1980.
-This measure suffers from a similar disadvantage as the first one. - 3.
-Pre- and Post-1980.
-To obtain a broader measure, which also captures the benefits of minorities in higher education, we use a dummy for cohorts of parents who give birth to children after 1980.
+This measure suffers from a similar disadvantage as the first one.

+3. Pre- and Post-1980.
+To obtain a broader measure, which also captures the provincial policies giving benefits to minorities in higher education , we use a dummy for cohorts of parents who give birth to children after 1980.

 The drawback of using this measure is that it may be confounded with time trends.
-In the analysis to follow, we always include provincial-specific trends to take care of potentially variable time trends in policy.
+In the analysis to follow, we always include non-parametric province-specific trends to take care of potentially variable time trends in policy.

 4. Heterogeneous benefits.
 The final measure concerns the heterogeneity in the beneficiaries of pro-minority policies.
 Specifically, most of the preferential policies are limited to minorities with a population smaller than 10 million.
-In particular, the No. 7 Document by the Chinese Communist Party Central Committee in 1984 requires that minority groups with a population size over 10 million are treated in the same way as the Han in family-planning policies.
+In particular, the No. 7 Document by the Chinese Communist Party Central Committee in 1984 requires that relaxed family-planning policies are restricted to minorities with a population size smaller than 10 million.